SubscriptionArchitect/ask-my-brand/README.md

 ## Quick Start (self-hosted from this repo)

 > The examples below load files directly from **this repo** via `raw.githubusercontent.com`.
 > Replace `SubscriptionArchitect/ask-my-brand` with your actual org/repo if different.

 ### 1) Site Page Widget (embed on any page)

-Add a placeholder where you want the widget to render, then include the script with `data-mount` pointing to that placeholder.
+Add a placeholder where you want the widget to render, then include the script with `data-mount-id` pointing to that placeholder.

 ```html
 <!-- Placeholder container (required) -->